 If you are if unsure it is worth getting in touch with your local GP or called NHS 111 for more advice.
 The NHS website also has advice.

-Symptoms of Weil’s Disease will usually appear within 3 days and include:
+Symptoms of Weil’s Disease will (usually but not always) appear within 3 days and include: